 For Alzheimer’s disease, the field has been focused on trying to break up the plaques.
 Until now, scientists have only known that the plaques and tangles accumulate, they haven’t known how or why, or why they are bad.
 For the first time, the stress granule provides a user’s manual for understanding the biology of how tangles form.

-Aquinnah has been awarded four peer-reviewed grants, two from the ALS Association, and one each from the National Institute of Health (National Institute of Neurological Disorders and Stroke) and the Massachusetts Life Science Center.
-Our approach has also garnered interest and support from major pharmaceutical companies, including Takeda Pharmaceuticals.
+Aquinnah has been awarded five peer-reviewed grants, two from the ALS Association, two from the National Institute of Health (National Institute of Neurological Disorders and Stroke) and one from the Massachusetts Life Science Center.
+Our approach has also garnered interest and support from major pharmaceutical companies, including AbbVie, Pfizer and Takeda Pharmaceuticals.

 The compounds Aquinnah discovered measure up against the most exacting standards: They are potent, orally bio-available in small doses, and can get past the blood brain barrier, a critical factor that hasn’t always been tested by others in the field.